Mino/MinoDB/README.md

 Main features:
 * Familiar folder structure - easy to organise and view your data.
 * Reusable database schema.
 Create forms and validate JSON objects with a few lines of code.
+* Users and permissions out of the box
 * UI for your data - an admin interface that your non-technical colleagues can use without having to building one from scratch.
-* Users and permissions out of the box
 * Plugins - customise and add functionality with plugins.
 Building one is as easy as building an express app.
 * Signals - listen to data changes within a folder.
 Extremely useful for integrating with Slack, Trello, Zapier and others.
+* Built-in validation powered by [FieldVal](https://github.com/FieldVal/fieldval-js)

 MinoDB is for startups and developers who need to build high quality web apps extremely fast.
 It doesn't get in your way - it's completely up to you to structure your code.
 When MinoDB APIs aren't good enough - you can call MongoDB in any way you're used too.

 Use cases:
 * Primary data storage
-* Secondary data storage (i.e. CMS)
+* Secondary data storage (i.e. CMS or storage for calendar)

+###Notice: ALPHA release - use at your own risk.

 Installation
 =====